-Phyllo Leaves Filled with Soy Cream and Eggplant – You Won't Be Able to Stop Snacking
+Phyllo Leaves filled with Soy Cream and Eggplant – You Won't Stop Snacking

-The holiday foods are, in my opinion, the tastiest of all: plenty of vegetable pastries, abundant summer fruits, refreshing salads, and lots of white wine 🙂
+The holiday foods are, in my opinion, the tastiest: lots of pastries with vegetables, plenty of summer fruits, refreshing salads, and lots of white wine 🙂

-But what do we do about the excess calories that this holiday brings?
-(Like every holiday, for that matter)
+But what do we do with the calorie surplus that this holiday brings?
+(Like every holiday, by the way).

 I really love using phyllo leaves, which I've written about more than once here on my blog.

-Don't be afraid to work with them; they are super friendly and easy to prepare.
+Don't be afraid to work with them; they are the friendliest and easiest to prepare.

-And you should know that phyllo leaves contain no fat at all (0%) and no margarine.
-In fact, they are low in calories.
+And you should know that phyllo leaves contain no fat at all - 0% - and no margarine; they are actually very low in calories.

 In 100g of phyllo leaves, there are around 280 kcal.